crubiogarcia/crubiogarcia.github.io/README.md

 This tool offers a systematic approach to transform CAD contour data into actionable and precise digital models.
 This has been particularly beneficial in preparing files containing a large volume of topography data for the creation of contour-stepped models through CNC machining.

 ### Urban Dynamics: Data Analysis and Machine Learning for Understanding Contemporary Cities.
-Learning from Airbnb data.
+Learning from Airbnb data

 BArch Thesis.
 This research project explores  artificial intelligence and big data for urban analysis through the study of Airbnb data from three case studies: Madrid, Berlin, and Chicago.